Rosa B. Scott (Anderson)

 Rosa B. was also a pioneer, being the first African-American to dance live on KLFY-TV in Lafayette in 1958.
 She has truly made

 Courage Confidence Compassion

 Location.
+30° 31.899′ N, 92° 4.444′ W. Marker is in Opelousas, Louisiana, in Saint Landry Parish.
+Marker can be reached from East Landry Street (U.S. 190) east of South Academy Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 828 East Landry Street, Opelousas LA 70570, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 J.S.
-Clark High School (here, next to this marker); Doctor's Office (here, next to this marker); Venus House (a few steps from this marker); Le Vieux Village (a few steps from this marker); Sugar Kettle, c.
-1800 (within shouting distance of this marker); Jarrell Home (within shouting distance of this marker); La Chapelle House (within shouting distance of this marker); The Macland Plantation Bell (within shouting distance of this marker).
+Clark High School (here, next to this marker); Doctor's Office (here, next to this marker); Venus House (a few steps from this marker); Le Vieux Village (a few steps from this marker); Opelousas Firsts and Famous/ Hall of Fame (a few steps from this marker); Sugar Kettle, c.
+1800 (within shouting distance of this marker); 19th Century Outhouse, c.1890 (within shouting distance of this marker); Jarrell Home (within shouting distance of this marker).
 Touch for a list and map of all markers in Opelousas.

 Categories. • African Americans • Heroes • War, 1st Iraq & Desert Storm • Women •

 More.
 Search the internet for Rosa B. Scott (Anderson).